 Responsibilities of Leadership

 Trustees employ the superintendent, approve the budget and monitor expenditures, set the tax rate, and may call for a bond or tax rate election.
-The Board also establishes policies for operating the district and ensuring its financial viability.
+The board also establishes policies for operating the district and ensuring its financial viability.

 AISD Board Meetings

-Information sessions and regular voting meetings are cablecast live on AISD Cable Channel 22 and are periodically re-cablecast.
-Most AISD Board meetings are open to the public.
-Within the limits of the Texas Open Meetings Act, however, parts of Board meetings, such as consideration of real estate transactions, personnel matters, student hearings, and legal matters, may be closed to the public.
+Information sessions and regular voting meetings are cablecast live on AISD.TV and are periodically re-cablecast.
+AISD board meetings are open to the public.
+Within the limits of the Texas Open Meetings Act, however, parts of board meetings, such as consideration of real estate transactions, personnel matters, student hearings and legal matters, may be closed to the public.